Code of Professional Practice

 Review of Resources

 A final review of physical and human resources is prepared each year in concurrence with the Annual Activity Report.
-As part of this review process, the SFL management and the administrative unit work in collaboration to determine the impact of resources on the educational programs provided by the SFL.
+As part of this review process, the SFL management and the administrative unit collaborate to determine the impact of resources on the educational programs the SFL provides.

 9.2 Distribution of Resources